 Date Written: April 24, 2017

 Currently, our country spends $18 billion each year on immigration enforcement, which is nearly $4 billion more than the combined budgets of the FBI, DEA, Secret Service, and ATF.
-President Trump hopes to increase that annual number significantly with his proposed heightened enforcement measures that result in more arrests, more ICE officers roaming our streets and airports, more detentions, more deportations, and more wall.
-This essay begins by examining each of these measures that outlined in the new executive orders and concludes that all are expensive, ineffective, and inhumane.
+President Trump hopes to substantially increase that annual number with his proposed heightened enforcement measures that result in more arrests, more ICE officers roaming our streets, airports, and courtrooms, more detentions, more deportations, and more wall.
+This essay begins by examining each of these measures that were outlined in the new executive orders and concludes that all are expensive, ineffective, unnecessary, and inhumane.

-Keywords: immigration, IIRIRA, illegal, undocumented, enforcement, Trump, executive orders, expedited removal, border wall, ICE officers, Sanctuary Cities
+Keywords: immigration, IIRIRA, illegal, undocumented, enforcement, Trump, executive orders, expedited removal, border wall, ICE officers, Sanctuary Cities, detention, arrests, identity

 Suggested Citation: Suggested Citation

 Hong, Kari E., The Costs of Trumped-Up Immigration Enforcement Measures (April 24, 2017).
 Cardozo Law Review, Forthcoming; Boston College Law School Legal Studies Research Paper No. 50.
 Available at SSRN: https://ssrn.com/abstract=2957888